syedahmedkhaderi/llm-privacy-research/docs/notes/8-nov-8.md

 - feeling hopeless due to the countless errors and long wait times.
 - will try another approach tommorow and focus just on the first command.
 - MAybe i am missing the most obivous thing.
+- will try reading the paper tommorow
+- and things still dont work out then ill reach out to professr

 ## References
 - Papers read: